bwoods/immutable-sso/README.md

 A  “string container” that starts hold short string inline, but will fallback to storing longer strings on the heap.

-Both [TinyVec](https://crates.io/crates/tinyvec) and [SmallVec](https://crates.io/crates/smallvec) have the same minimum size as a `Vac` — 24 bytes on 64-bit platforms.
+Both [TinyVec](https://crates.io/crates/tinyvec) and [SmallVec](https://crates.io/crates/smallvec) have the same minimum size as a `Vec` — 24 bytes on 64-bit platforms.
 This implementation manages to get that down to 16 bytes.
 For a large number of strings, this savings adds up.
 Not just in memory usage, but **cache utilization** as well.

 The capabilities of the crate are purposely kept small.
 The main use for this type of element is for keys in other data structures, so the only traits defined for the type are those that are useful for that purpose.